-The first two forms are available in the Forms tab under SF-424 Family.
 FEMA, through the Grants.gov website, must confirm the applicant's SAM registration prior to submission of the initial application.

 The ND Grants system will retrieve the application information submitted in Grants.gov; this action will allow DHS/FEMA to determine if an applicant is eligible.
-Applicants are encouraged to submit their initial application in Grants.gov at least ten days before the July 22, 2016, application deadline.

-If you experience difficulties accessing information or have any questions, please call the Grants.gov customer support hotline at 800-518-4726 or email Grants.gov at support@grants.gov.
+Applicants are encouraged to submit their initial application in Grants.gov at least ten days before the July 26, 2017, application deadline.
+Page 5 of 25 FY 2017 HSNTP NDPC NOFO If you experience difficulties accessing information or have any questions, please call the Grants.gov customer support hotline at 800-518-4726 or email Grants.gov at support@grants.gov.
 DHS/FEMA cannot assist applicants with questions related to registering with Grants.gov.